xebia-functional/florence/README.md

 There are a couple of sandbox modules, and each is set up to work with Vite.

 Regardless of which sandbox you'd like to run, you'll need to have compiled it to JavaScript.
-You could compile your specific module, e.g. `./mill sandbox.fastLinkJS`, or everything (which isn't terribly inefficient because Mill caches everthing): `./mill __.fastLinkJS`.
+You could compile your specific module, e.g. `./mill sandbox.fastLinkJS`, or everything (which isn't terribly inefficient because Mill caches everything): `./mill __.fastLinkJS`.

 Let's use `sandbox` as the example that you'd like to run.
 Do the following in your terminal from the root of the project: